comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 toc: false
 ---

+{% include note.html content="Page numbers and headings referenced in the The Linux Command Line reading notes are based on the 19.01A PDF, Fifth internet edition from Jan 28, 2019.
+This is the latest available the time the course was taught in Summer A 2020.
+Page numbers may differ from print or other versions." %}

 {% include tip.html content=" **Reading vs. Doing**
 When you do the reading for this class, **don't just read!** **Do the commands discussed.** Play with them, break them, try different options, explore, etc. Reading about using the command line or programming without practicing it will not teach you much!" %}